Manila seeks clarification on Chinese fishing rules in South China Sea

 Hainan, which juts into the South China Sea from the country's southern tip, says it governs 2 million square kilometres of water, according to local government data issued in 2011.
 The South China Sea is an estimated 3.5 million square km in size.

-The Hainan rules do not outline penalties, but the requirements are similar to a 2004 national law, which says boats entering Chinese territory without permission can have their catch and fishing equipment seized and face fines of up to 500,000 yuan.
+The Hainan rules do not outline penalties, but the requirements are similar to a 2004 national law, which says boats entering Chinese territory without permission can have their catch and fishing equipment seized and face fines of up to 500,000 yuan ($82,600).

 Hainan officials were not immediately available to comment but Foreign Ministry spokeswoman Hua Chunying said regulating the use of China's marine resources was a normal practice.